 LIGHT, REFRESHING WHITE WINES

 Charles Back is a maverick with an eye for a humorous label.
 Luckily, he is also one of South Africa’s greatest winemakers.
-This unoaked blend of Chenin Blanc, Viognier and several other grapes has zingy acidity and great fruity flavours.
+This unoaked blend of Viognier, Roussanne and Grenache Blanc has freshness, lovely perfume and great fruit.
 A Lynnfield favourite.

 A lovely Pinot Grigio from its heartland in northeast Italy.
 Lots of perfume, plenty of refreshing acidity, and good length, all coming together in elegant harmony.
 Great by itself, with seafood, or with many salads and even white meat.